Israel swears in new coalition, ending Netanyahu's long rule

 Each party in the coalition will want to prove that it can deliver.
 For that, they need “time and achievements,” he said.
 Still, Netanyahu “will continue to cast a shadow,” Plesner said.

-The driving force behind the coalition is Yair Lapid, a political centrist who will become prime minister in two years in a rotation agreement with Bennett, if the government lasts that long.
+The driving force behind the coalition is Yair Lapid, a political centrist who will become prime minister in two years in a rotation agreement with Bennett, if the government lasts.

 “I wanted her to be proud of the democratic process in Israel.
 Instead she, along with every citizen of Israel, is ashamed of you and remembers clearly why it’s time to replace you,” he said.